SeanLuis/eip-draft/README.md

 Compliant implementations MUST provide the following functionality:

-1. **Asset and Liability Tracking**: Implementations MUST maintain current protocol assets and liabilities with token addresses, amounts, and ETH-denominated values.
+1. **Asset and Liability Tracking**: Implementations MUST store and maintain current protocol assets and liabilities with token addresses, amounts, and ETH-denominated values in contract state variables.
+This data MUST be updated through the `updateAssets` and `updateLiabilities` functions called by authorized oracles.

 2. **Timestamp Recording**: Implementations MUST record the timestamp of each asset and liability update.

 3. **Solvency Calculation**: Implementations MUST calculate the solvency ratio as `(Total Assets / Total Liabilities) × 10000`.

 4. **Historical Data**: Implementations MUST maintain historical records of solvency metrics for querying within specified time ranges.
+Implementations MAY expire old data after a reasonable retention period (e.g., 1 year) but MUST clearly document their retention policy and available time ranges in their implementation documentation.

 5. **Event Emission**: Implementations MUST emit `SolvencyMetricsUpdated` events when financial metrics are updated, and SHOULD emit `RiskAlert` events when risk thresholds are breached.